-Dan North shares insight on how really high-performing teams work, the patterns and ideas being genuine experiences from practitioners.
+Dan North shares insight on how high-performing teams work, the patterns and ideas being genuine experiences from practitioners.
 This is Agile in actuality.
 Agile is an attitude, not a rule book.

 Rachel Davies reports on how Unruly Media is using XP and how they have adapted to increasing scalability needs.

-Karin Verloop discusses how to structure for innovation in a repeatable, practical and affordable way, addressing: the 3 levels of innovation, investing in innovation, and a sustainable digital framework.
+Karin Verloop discusses how to structure for innovation in a repeatable, practical and affordable way, addressing: the 3 levels of innovation, investing in innovation, a sustainable digital framework.